Do You Have Age Spots on Your Skin?

 I’ve created the perfect product combo for the job, my Ultra Fast Body Smoothing Kit.

-The key is to physically buff your skin with an exfoliating product and to use strong alpha hydroxy acid (AHA) products to help soften and sometimes entirely loosen these crusty growths.
 The AHA products need to be strong, and the best AHA for the job is glycolic acid because it’s the best at loosening dead skin cells so that they buff off more effectively.
-Done right, it really is possible for almost everyone to have velvety-smooth, hydrated, soft skin again- skin that doesn’t look and feel like it’s covered with crusty barnacles.
+Done right, it really is possible for almost everyone to have velvety-smooth, hydrated and soft skin again.
+Yes, you can have skin that doesn’t look and feel like it’s covered with crusty barnacles!

 Dermatologist’s Anti-Aging, Exfoliating Skin Care To Control Crusty Age Spots On The Body